zishanali06/Fullstack-Typescript-Blog-w-Mailgun-and-Stripe-Integration/README.md

 # Full Stack Blog using MySQL and Authetification
-Adding Stripe to My Blog, adding on top of version with authentification.
+Adding Stripe and Mailgun API to My Blog, adding on top of version with authentification.